Program Policies

 1.1 Candidates must receive a 鈥淏鈥 or better in EDSS 300 to be admitted to the program.

-1.3 Candidates must submit a completed application to be admitted to the Single Subject Credential Program.
+1.3 Candidates must submit a completed application via MyCED to be admitted to the Single Subject Credential Program in EDSS 300.
 This includes all required documents and signatures.

 1.4 Candidates must have a valid Certificate of Clearance, 30-Day Substitute Permit, Activity Supervisor Permit or Child Development Permit issued by the CTC to be admitted to the program.
 These must remain valid through the completion of student teaching.

-1.7 Applicants must successfully complete 45 hours of fieldwork in their subject area during the semester they are enrolled in EDSS 300 to be admitted to the program.
-The fieldwork must be done in a school district in which the College of Education has a current affiliation agreement for early fieldwork.
+1.7 Applicants must successfully complete 35 hours of clinical practice in their subject area during the semester they are enrolled in EDSS 300 to be admitted to the program.
+The clinical practice must be done in a school district in which the College of Education has a current affiliation agreement for early clinical practice.

 1.10 All applicants who do not hold a bachelor鈥檚 or master鈥檚 degree from a U.S. regionally accredited institution must meet the University English Language Requirement.
 This requirement cannot be waived.
-The University English Language Requirement can be found .
+The University English Language Requirement can be found on the Center for International Education website.

 2.1 Candidates must be admitted to the Single Subject Credential Program to take program core courses (EDSE 435, EDSE 436, EDSE 457/458/459, and EDSS 450).
-Candidates must submit a complete program application at least two week prior to classes beginning to remain in the core courses.
-Candidates that do not submit a complete application at least two weeks prior to classes beginning will have to drop all core courses that they are enrolled in for that semester.
+Candidates must submit a complete program application on MyCED by the deadline and be admitted to the program to remain in the core courses.
+Candidates that do not submit a complete application by the deadline or those that are denied admission are not eligible to take core courses.

 2.2 Program co-requisites (EDSP 355B, EDP 301 or 302 or 305, H SC 411B and Level I Technology) can be completed at any point in the program (prior to program admission or after program admission) and must be complete prior to student teaching.